dublado/csabapalfi.github.io/_posts/2013-11-27-detecting-code-hotspots.md

 We can then extract the data we're after from here.

-I played product owner for a small project where are trainees implemented this and it works reasonably well.
+I played product owner for a small project where our trainees implemented this and it works reasonably well. :)